 In negotiations that require technical expertise, the absence of subject matter experts may cause deal fatigue among participants.
-Negotiating parties will perceive that they are handling something that they do not completely understand and continuing to participate in such discussions will only frustrate them even more.
+Negotiating parties will perceive that they are handling something that they do not completely understand, and continuing to participate in such discussions will only frustrate them even more.

-Deal fatigue may lead to the following:
+Deal fatigue may lead to any or all of the following:

 Deal fatigue often results in premature termination of negotiations because the parties are frustrated by the pace and complex nature of the negotiations.
-Here are some of the ways that parties can use to mitigate deal fatigue:
+Here are some of the steps that parties can use to mitigate deal fatigue: